dtolnay/syn/examples/README.md

 ### [`heapsize`](heapsize)

-A complete working implementation of a derive macro.
-Works on any Rust compiler 1.15+.
+An example implementation of a derive macro that generates trait impls.

 ### [`lazy-static`](lazy-static)